 The LL.M.
 Program is highly selective in nature.
 Only candidates who have exhibited exceptional ability in the past and whose record, as a whole, promises high potential for the future will be considered for admission to the program.
-Applicants must have completed a Juris Doctor from an ABA approved law school, or its equivalent from an approved foreign law school.
+Applicants must have completed a Juris Doctor from an ABA-approved law school, or its equivalent from a foreign law school.
 Admissions decisions are made by the LL.M.
 Program Committee of the law faculty.

 Students will be admitted in the fall semester, beginning in August.
 There is no spring semester admission.

 The priority deadline to submit completed applications is February 1.
-Late applications may not receive full consideration regarding financial aid.
+Late applications are accepted but may not receive full consideration regarding financial aid.

 Applicants whose native language is not English must demonstrate to the LL.M.
 Program Committee their ability to conduct both classroom and research work in English.
 A minimum score of 600 (paper-based), 250 (computer-based) or 100 (internet-based) on the Test of English as a Foreign Language (TOEFL) is generally required.
 The International English Language Testing System (IELTS) may be accepted in place of the TOEFL; a minimum score of 7.5 is generally required.
 In addition to this score, a writing sample may be required by the LL.M.
 Program Committee for use in admission decisions.
 Conditional acceptance with an approved English as a Second Language (ESL) course is possible.
 Please contact Ms. Jennifer Lane at firstname.lastname@example.org for additional information about conditional admission requirements or any question you may have about the LL.M. program.

 Applications should be accompanied by the following supporting materials: